joinnanais/Projects/README.md

-- 👋 Hi, I’m @joinnanais
+- 👋 Hi, I’m @joinnanais and I work as a Data Engineer in the UK
-- 👀 I’m interested in SQL and Python
-- 🌱 I’m currently learning Data Analytics and Data Science
+- 🚧 Currently working on some new personal projects in this repo.
+You will find majority of my projects here if you have any questions, please reach out joinna.patiag@gmail.com

 <!---
 joinnanais/joinnanais is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.